eandis/SDOJ-Recomp/README.md

 You can open the settings by pressing F4 in game.
 To turn on keyboard inputs, go to the Input tab and turn on mnk_mode.
 The recommended input backend is xinput, the input lag should be around ~1 frame during gameplay with it.
 To achieve more consistent results, running the game through Special K is recommended.
 If you turn off VSync (it is disabled by default), you might have to cap the FPS manually to 60 via Special K or any other way.

 The saved settings are stored in the saidaioujou_recomp_tu1.toml config file.

+# Patches

+The input lag fix (reduction from 3f to 1f) consists of 2 patches:

+- The first patch refreshes gameplay input right before the game builds its input mask, instead of using stale input from the previous update.
+- The second patch runs the game's render callback batch earlier, waits for the buffer swap, and skips the original late calls.
+This saves another frame.

+The patches for both Normal and Arrange modes are in:

+- `generated/default/saidaioujou_recomp_tu1_recomp.3.cpp`
+- `generated/CA022100/saidaioujou_recomp_tu1_recomp.0.cpp`
+- `generated/CA022100/saidaioujou_recomp_tu1_recomp.1.cpp`
+- `generated/CA022110/saidaioujou_recomp_tu1_recomp.0.cpp`
+- `generated/CA022110/saidaioujou_recomp_tu1_recomp.1.cpp`

 Changelog: